Mohammad-Nikmard/Crypto-Tracker/README.md

 This is a crypto tracker app that fetches data from api and lists all the available coins with the precise price, rank, label, last 24H change, and change percentage during last 24H and shows whether the specific coin is in downtrend or uptrend respectively.
 The user has the ablity to search among the list and get the results.
 The project has been written with pure dart language and Bloc state management has been used to handle the structure of the project.

+## Features
+ - **Main Activity** : Lists cryptocurrencies with names, symbols, prices, last 24H change and rank. the list is searchable.

 ## Packages Used
   - flutter_spinkit
   - dio